How to Negotiate Salary for Your Next Career Move

 What is the concept of salary negotiation?

-Why is it so important to negotiate salary?
+Why why is it important to bargain on salary?

-How soon should I negotiate the salary?
+When should I begin to negotiate my salary?

 Can I negotiate my salary if I change careers entirely?